 In the six years between college and law school, Tom worked, for seven months, as a bartender at the Eagle Public House, in the Camden Town section of London, England and then lived and worked in the Washington, D.C. area for the next five years.
 While in the D.C. area, Tom first worked as a reporter and researcher for State Tax Notes magazine, and then as a researcher for a national political campaign committee, focusing on the 1996 United States Senate races.
-Over his final two and a half years in D.C., Tom served as the Administrative Director of the United States Senate Steering Committee, a non-partisan caucus of United States Senators.
+Over his final two and a half years in D.C., Tom worked as a staffer in the U.S. Senate, serving as the Administrative Director of the United States Senate Steering Committee, a non-partisan caucus of United States Senators.

-Since graduating law school, Tom practiced for three years as an associate at Doherty, Wallace, Pillsbury & Murphy, in Springfield, practicing general civil litigation.
+Since graduating law school, Tom practiced for three years as an associate at Doherty, Wallace, Pillsbury & Murphy, in Springfield, practicing general civil litigation, including construction litigation and insurance defense.
 He then practiced for two years as an associate at Pepe & Hazard in Hartford, Connecticut, practicing almost exclusively in the field of construction litigation.
 Finally, Tom joined Egan, Flanagan and Cohen as an associate in 2007.
 He was made a partner in 2012 and now serves as a member of the firm's Executive Committee.

-A native of Ludlow, Massachusetts, Tom and Kate have made West Springfield their home since 2004.
-Since 2008, Tom has served on the Planning and Construction Committee for the Town of West Springfield and has served as its Chairman since 2013, working with four different Mayors over his tenure on the committee.
-In this role, Tom and the rest of the committee have overseen numerous major construction projects for the Town, including serving as the building committee for the construction of a new, $107 million West Springfield High School and a new, $16 million West Springfield Public Library.
+Tom and Kate have made West Springfield their home since 2004.
+Tom has served on the Planning and Construction Committee for the Town of West Springfield from 2008 to 2017, serving as its chairman from 2013 to 2017, working with four different Mayors over his tenure on the committee.
+In this role, Tom and the rest of the committee oversaw numerous major construction projects for the Town, including serving as the building committee for the construction of a new, $107 million West Springfield High School and a new, $16 million West Springfield Public Library.
 As a result, Tom has extensive experience in all aspects of major, public construction projects from the designer selection and feasibility study phase, through the design and construction phases, to final completion and project close-out.
 This experience has complemented Tom's extensive construction litigation experience.
 Previous to this appointment, Tom also served for several years on the Town's Conservation Commission.

-Tom has served as the Chairman of the St. Thomas More Society for the Diocese of Springfield, Massachusetts since January of 2013.
+Tom served as the Chairman of the St. Thomas More Society for the Diocese of Springfield, Massachusetts from 2012 through 2017.
 This organization of Catholic lawyers and jurists organizes the Annual Red Mass for the Diocese of Springfield.
 The Red Mass is an annual tradition in the legal community that dates back to thirteenth century France.
 Each year, the St. Thomas More Society honors distinguished judges, lawyers and those involved in the administration of justice by awarding the St. Thomas More Medal at this event, hosted by the Bishop at St. Michael's Cathedral in Springfield.
 The Society also annually awards scholarships to area college students and hosts symposia on topics relevant to Catholicism and the law.

 St. Thomas More Society, Diocese of Springfield, Massachusetts